Molmed/Backlin-2017/README.md

 System requirements
 -------------------
 The code is written for a Unix or Linux operating system with R version 3.0.1 or later, but can be modified to run under Windows fairly easily.
-Packages `randomForest`, `glmnet` and `doMC` are required, but are installed automatically.
+The following packages are required, but installed automatically: `caret`, `data.table`, `doMC`, `glmnet`, `pamr`, `predict`, and `randomForest`.

 Instructions
 ------------